shockscript/spec/src/interfaces.md

 ## Events

-The interface, in convention when implementing `IEventTarget`, may define possibly dispatched events through using multiple `Event` meta-data.
+The interface, in convention when implementing `IEventTarget`, may define possibly emitted events through using multiple `Event` meta-data.

 ```
 /**